dictu-lang/Dictu/docs/docs/env.md

 ### Env.set(string, value)

-You can set ENV vars through the use of the Env.set() method.
-You can also clear an ENV var by passing a `nil` value.
+Change or add an environment variable.
+You can clear an ENV var by passing a `nil` value.
-When setting an ENV var the key must be a string and the value must be either a string or nil;
+When setting an ENV var the key must be a string and the value must be either a string or nil.
+Returns 0 upon success or -1 otherwise and sets Env.errno accordingly.

 ```js
 Env.set("key", "test");